OlegApanovich/import-products-from-gsheet-for-woo-importer/README.md

 ## Set plugin options

 After plugin installation we need to set connection with google API.
 In a plugin settings you have two options to set google API connection.
-1."One Click Auto Connect" method with google auth code ( more sinmple and straightforward connection method ).
+1. "One Click Auto Connect" method with google auth code ( more sinmple and straightforward connection method ).
-2."Manual Connect" method with assertion client_secret json code.
+2. "Manual Connect" method with assertion client_secret json code.

 You need to set connection once and in the feature you can process import woocommerce product with your google sheet file every time you need.